 The scene of the presentation of the head on a platter at the banquet of Herod by Antonio di Salvi Salvucci also shows fine details and a better understanding of the rules of perspective than the earlier panels.
 The sculpture of John the Baptist at the center front of the altar is by Michelozzo, the pupil of Ghiberti and later collaborator of Donatello.

 Several historic liturgical vestments are also displayed.
 Particularly note the embroideries on the vestment with 27 panels of scenes from the life of John the Baptist by Antonio del Pallaiolo.

 Visit the Duomo Museum in Florence

-The main ticket office for the Duomo is inside the Museo dell’Opera del Duomo (Museum of the Works of the Cathedral).
+The main ticket office for the Duomo is no longer in the museum but rather near the baptistery with a further office to the south of the transept.
 Tickets for all sites are available here including time-slot reservations for climbing Brunelleschi’s cupola.

 The museum is usually open daily from 9:00 to 19:00 but closed the first Tuesday of each month.